 Reading that animals can talk on Christmas Eve at midnight sticks with you.
 It was a fairly random quote not attached to any story or explanation.
 But I loved it, the thought and the possibility.

 Realistically I knew this wasn’t possible.
-However, the concept intrigued me as well as the though that there must a story to go with it.
-I needed to know and after some research I found that it is a Norwegian folktale or legend.
+However, the concept intrigued me as well as the thought that there must a story to go with it.
+I needed to know and after some research, I found that it is a Norwegian folktale or legend.

 According to the legend, Christ’s birth occurred at exactly midnight.
 Inside the stable, the animals watched in wonder as the new-born babe was lovingly wrapped in swaddling clothes and placed in a manger.